• Skip to primary navigation

 Here are some things you can do to help keep your teens safe:

 • Talk to teachers and authorities at your children’s school.
-The more people you can network with, the more you will stay informed about what your kid is up to.
+The more people you can network with, the more you can stay informed about what your kid is up to.
 These people can be your eyes and ears during the school day, so develop those relationships.

-An Ounce of Prevention is Worth a Pound of Cure
+An Ounce of Prevention Is Worth a Pound of Cure

 Filed Under: Addiction News